Yat3s/FaceDetector/README.md

 # FaceDetector
-Face detection and tracker on your device.
+Face detection and tracker on your device, simple demo from google camera2.